ARMmbed/uvisor-helloworld/README.md

 Please install the following:

 * [yotta](https://github.com/ARMmbed/yotta).
-Please note that **yotta has its own set of dependencies**, listed in the [installation instructions](http://armmbed.github.io/yotta/#installing-on-windows).
+Please note that yotta has its own set of dependencies, listed in the [installation instructions](http://armmbed.github.io/yotta/#installing-on-windows).
-* If your OS is Windows, please follow the installation instructions [for the serial port driver](https://developer.mbed.org/handbook/Windows-serial-configuration); you will also need a terminal application: We suggest [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html).

 #### Build